mrparkers/terraform-provider-keycloak/docs/resources/group_roles.md

 Allows you to manage roles assigned to a Keycloak group.

-Note that this resource attempts to be an **authoritative** source over group roles.
-When this resource takes control over a group's roles, roles that are manually added to the group will be removed, and roles that are manually removed from the group will be added upon the next run of `terraform apply`.
+If `exhaustive` is true, this resource attempts to be an **authoritative** source over group roles: roles that are manually added to the group will be removed, and roles that are manually removed from the group will be added upon the next run of `terraform apply`.
+If `exhaustive` is false, this resource is a partial assignation of roles to a group.
+As a result, you can get multiple `keycloak_group_roles` for the same `group_id`.

 Note that when assigning composite roles to a group, you may see a non-empty plan following a `terraform apply` if you assign a role and a composite that includes that role to the same group.

-## Example Usage
+## Example Usage (exhaustive roles)

 ```hcl
 resource "keycloak_realm" "realm" {